 General government debt and deficit

-According to the revised preliminary data reported by Statistics Finland to Eurostat, general government deficit was 1.8 per cent relative to gross domestic product in 2016.
-Thus, the deficit was below the reference values of the European Unions Stability and Growth Pact, which is three per cent relative to gross domestic product.
-General government EDP debt, or consolidated gross debt, was 63.1 per cent at the end of 2016 relative to gross domestic product, that is, over the reference value of 60 per cent.Statistical release
+According to the preliminary data reported by Statistics Finland to Eurostat, general government deficit was 0.6 per cent relative to gross domestic product in 2017.
+The deficit was clearly below the reference value of the European Unions Stability and Growth Pact, which is three per cent relative to gross domestic product.
+General government EDP debt, or consolidated gross debt, was 61.4 per cent at the end of 2017 relative to gross domestic product.
+The ratio of debt to GDP has now been over the reference value of 60 per cent during four years, but it has fallen in the last two years.Statistical release

 Statistics Finland / General government deficit and debt